Pharmacy Technician Associate's Degree

 What's My Occupational and Salary Outlook?

-According to the 2010-2011 Occupational Outlook Handbook of the U.S. Bureau of Labor Statistics (BLS), the job outlook for this profession is good.
-In July 2011, the BLS projected that employment for pharmacy technicians will increase 25% over the period 2008-2018, which is much faster than the national average for all occupations (www.bls.gov).
+According to the Occupational Outlook Handbook of the U.S. Bureau of Labor Statistics (BLS), the job outlook for this profession is good.
+In 2014, the BLS projected that employment for pharmacy technicians will increase 9% over the period 2014-2024, which is faster than the national average for all occupations (www.bls.gov).

-The BLS further stated that your chances of employment can be enhanced by sitting for a certification examination.
-Examinations are administered by a national organization such as the Institute for the Certification of Pharmacy Technicians or the Pharmacy Technician Certification Board.
+Examinations for certifications are administered by a national organization such as the Institute for the Certification of Pharmacy Technicians or the Pharmacy Technician Certification Board.
 Though officially voluntary, some states and employers require you to be certified in order to practice.

-The BLS emphasizes that you may earn more as a certified technician than non-certified.
-In May 2008, the median hourly wage for a pharmacy technician was $13.32.
-The bottom ten percent earned less than $9.27, while the top ten percent earned more than $18.98 per hour.
+In May 2015, the BLS reported that the median hourly wage for a pharmacy technician was $14.62.
+The bottom ten percent earned less than $10.07, while the top ten percent earned more than $21.65 per hour.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: